 A broker may establish with the Commission a primary or branch office in their home where the broker and affiliated licensees may conduct real estate activities.
 There must be sufficient space to store records and for the Commission staff to conduct an audit.
 A salesperson or associate broker may not hold out their home or other location to be a real estate office.

 Your license remains inactive until you reactivate your license or it expires due to failure to renew.
 If you leave the license on inactive status for two or more years, additional education requirements must be completed.
 If left on inactive status for five or more years, the licensure exam must be retaken.

 Complete the Company Name or Contact Information Change Form (REC-400).
 The request may be denied if a real estate company with a similar or same name already exists in your marketing area.
 Click here to search for existing companies.

-Submit the Open Company/Branch Form (REC-430) to the Commission with the $100.00 fee and trust account information.
-Additional forms and fees may be required depending on whether you are transferring your license, adding an additional company affiliation, etc. The request may be denied if a real estate company with a similar or same name already exists in your marketing area.
+Submit form REC-430, Open a Company or Branch Office Form to the Commission with the $100.00 fee and trust account information.
+Additional forms and fees may be required depending on company affiliation changes.
+The request may be denied if a real estate company with a similar or same name already exists in your marketing area.
 Click here to search for existing companies.

-Submit the Close Company/Branch Form (REC-440) to the Commission.
+Submit form REC-440, Close a Company or Branch Office Form to the Commission.
 Attach the report on closing the trust account, if applicable.
-Additional forms and fees may be required if licenses are to be transferred to another company, placed on inactive status, or removed from a licensee's multiple company affiliation.
+Additional forms and fees may be required depending on company affiliation changes.

 Every licensee involved in a transaction is responsible for accurately disclosing brokerage relationships in the purchase contract or lot reservation agreement.
 If the brokerage relationship is incorrect, the error may be corrected in a counter-offer or amendment to the contract.